COSC3020/dijkstra-s-algorithm-Hrics12-1/README.md

 answer, including your reasoning, to this markdown file.

-code.test.js was written by chatGPT after I asked for code.test.js file and gave my code to it
+code.test.js was written by chatGPT after I asked for code.test.js file and gave my code to it, after I gave it the code.test.js from "pancake sort" as an example.

 https://www.freecodecamp.org/news/dijkstras-algorithm-explained-with-a-pseudocode-example/